paulinshek/paulinshek.github.io/README.md

-#Paulin and Joe's blog
+#Paulin's blog

-This is where Paulin and Joe's blog lives.
-We will be blogging about R, data, stats, and anything else that interests us.
+This is where my blog lives.
+I will be blogging about programming, data analysis and anything else that interests me.

-THIS IS WORK IN PROGRESS

 ##About the theme
-Check out [Thinny](https://github.com/camporez/Thinny) for the beautiful theme that we used!
+Thanks to Ian Camporez for this awesome theme, [Thinny](https://github.com/camporez/Thinny)!